Rosh-yadav/Dev-ops-monitoring-tool/NagiOS/readme.md

-# Lesson 9 Demo 1
-How to Install Nagios Monitoring Tool
+# How to Install Nagios Monitoring Tool

 ### Steps to be followed: